T4 (Istanbul Tram): ABB

 For a brief period of time, bulky high-floor ABB LRVs (similar to ones used in M1) were used.
 After additional rolling stock was added however these trains were moved to operate on the M1 line.

 Duewag

 These are old B80S and B100S sets that were used on Cologne Stadtbahn and purchased in 2007.
-They were used on both T1 and T4 lines (but the ex-T2 line also) and with the arrival of Alstom Citadis trams, on the T1 line they began to operate on the T4 line only.
+They were used on both T1 and T4 lines (including the ex-T2 that merged into T1) and with the arrival of Alstom Citadis trams on the T1 line they began to operate on the T4 line only.

 Hyundai Rotem LRV34

 From 2008, 63 units.
 Same vehicles used in on the Adana Metro and very similar to the LRTA 1100 class in Manila, Philippines.
+Unlike the other models, these only have a cab at one end.

 RTE

 More recently (from 2014) new high-floor trams that were constructed by Metro Istanbul (the operator) itself are also used.
 During its development, there were intermediate models (RTE 2000 and RTE 2009) that operated on the line.